arixegal/BlackEye/README.md

 This branch contains code for enabling Exit by a Swipe gesture instead of a Tap.
 The UI for enabling this option will be availble through the iPhone settings app, by implementing an iOS Settings Bundle.

-After enabling this option, a tap will not cause the appo to exit.
+After enabling this option, a tap will not cause the app to exit.
-This allows the user to pretend to be texting messages wile the app is taking photos.
+This allows the user to pretend to be texting messages while the app is taking photos.